Engaging Employers in Work-Based Learning

 Business partners are busy, so you want to make their participation in the program as easy as possible.
 Have a coordinator who is knowledgeable about all aspects of the program and who can answer any questions that arise.
 Having a point person will eliminate potential conflicting messages and will be a reliable source for all participants.

-7. Share Celebrations
+7. Share Progress, Stories, and Celebrations

 It’s important to celebrate the successes of your program, your students, and your business partners.
 This will inspire and motivate those who are already participating, while potentially attracting new partners.
 When others learn about the relationships created and the opportunities provided through WBL programs, it’s likely that they’ll also want to get involved.